Chandra-MARX/marxs/docs/conventions.rst

 between degree and radian, eV and keV and so on.

 Internally, however, this extra unit makes the computation too slow.
-Thus, all properties are converted to float when they his the first optical element using the following conventions:
+Thus, all properties are converted to float using the following conventions:

 - Length: base unit is mm.
 - Energy: base unit is keV.
 - Angles: Always expressed in radian.

-When designing an instrument, these units much be used.
+When designing an instrument, these units must be used.